gen-class – how it works and how to use it

 Now we get some new stuff here.
 Let's see:

-:statedefines a method which will return the object's state.:initdefines the name of the initialiser.
+• :init defines the name of the initialiser.
 This is a function which has to return a vector.
 The first element is again a vector of arguments to the super class constructor.
 In our case this is just the empty vector.
-The second element is the object's state.:constructorsfinally maps the arguments of the class' constructor to the arguments of the super class' constructor.
-This is used to determine which constructor is supposed to be called.
+The second element is the object's state.

 Again the test: